haslhofer/readinglist/Headlines.md

+Prompt Engineering: A Diagrammatic Guide to Crafting Effective Queries for LLMs

+___

 Guidance is a programming paradigm for large language models which allows for constrained generation with selects, regular expressions, and context-free grammars, as well as allowing users to interleave control and generation with conditional logic and loops.

 ___